Back to subreddit guides

 • Founder skepticism toward obvious sales behavior

-• High competition on the best threads
+• High competition on obvious recommendation threads

 Sources: Provided dataset for r/SaaS · Community rules and recurring thread patterns described in the prompt